The Surgery

 About the Recipient

 Of course, the living donor is not the only one who undergoes surgery during a successful transplant operation.
 The recipient also undergoes major surgery.
 The obvious benefit of the surgery to the recipient is getting a functioning liver.
 The change in the recipient’s health following donation can be dramatic.
-Longer term, the recipient benefits from a better lifestyle and with prospects for a longer life expectancy.
+Longer term, the recipient benefits from a better lifestyle as well as prospects for a longer life expectancy.

 The recipient can also face risks from the surgery.
 Infection, bleeding, and complications just like the donor surgery are possible.
 It’s not unusual for the recipient to have a “rejection episode” where their body fights the newly donated organ despite receiving anti-rejection drugs.
 There is a risk that the recipient will lose the organ.
 UNOS statistics show that about 88% of living donor livers survive after a year.
 That means 12% of them fail.
 Recipients can also struggle with the side effects of the anti-rejection drugs.
 They may experience tremors, hair growth, headaches, high blood pressure, fluid retention, and increased susceptibility to infection.
 Some of these side effects can be addressed by changing the level of medication.
 Over the long run, the donated liver may be lost due to a return of liver disease or cancer and complications from taking anti-rejection drugs.